rchavarria/rchavarria.github.com/_posts/2017-10-08-crafting-quality-software.markdown

 #### 5.5 Getting Rid of static

-The original Cache class will always be called, thus we will always test the Cache class together with the UserService.
+The original `Cache` class will always be called, thus we will always test the `Cache` class together with the `UserService`.
 This is, by definition, not an Unit Test any more.

 Step 1: Replaceable Singletons

 Why is this still problematic?

-Global side effects

-More complex test setup

-Anything messing unnecessarily with the test code can be considered bad.
+Global side effects, more complex test setup, anything messing unnecessarily with the test code can be considered bad.

+Bueno, en este punto, casi lo considero al revés.
+Quiero decir, prefiero soportar un poco de complejidad en los tests, a costa de tener un código de producción más sencillo, que al revés.

 Step 2: Service Locator

 Step 3: Dependency Injection

-Problems with using a Service Locator are:
+Problems with using a Service Locator are: still global side effects, hidden dependencies

-Still global side effects

-Hidden dependencies

-Make everything testable

-Make everything testable

-Use Dependency Injection for all your code

-This seems like a lot of work and it really is.
-But most of the work can actually be taken over by

-you achieved actually two goals by doing this:
+You achieved actually two goals by doing this: make everything testable, extract application configuration

-Make everything testable

-Extract application configuration

-using simple Dependency Injection Containers like Pimple

-dependencies only when the route is called.
-You can even replace the code above by using simple Dependency Injection Containers like Pimple

-using simple Dependency Injection Containers like Pimple

-You can even replace the code above by using simple Dependency Injection Containers like Pimple

 #### 5.6 Refactoring Should not Only be a Ticket

-If your team accepts refactoring as an essential part of every work they perform, you will experience how fast your code base will improve

 If your team accepts refactoring as an essential part of every work they perform, you will experience how fast your code base will improve at exactly